May 31, 2017

 Pedestrian Safety Tips

-Whether walking to your local park or to a friend’s house during the summer, here are some basic pedestrian safety tips from our expert personal injury attorneys:
+Whether walking to your local park or to a friend’s house during the summer, here are some basic pedestrian safety tips from our dedicated OC personal injury attorneys:

 Stay on the sidewalk: If a sidewalk is available, remind your children to ALWAYS walk on it, and not in the street.
 If no sidewalk is available, advise your kids to walk alongside the road on the far left-hand side of the street, facing traffic.